Dorothea of Montau: Life

 Dorothea was born at Groß Montau, Prussia (now Mątowy Wielkie, Poland) west of Marienburg (now Malbork, Poland) to a wealthy farmer from Holland, Willem Swarte.
 She was married at the age of 17 to the swordsmith Adalbrecht of Danzig (now Gdańsk, Poland), an ill-tempered man in his 40s.

 Almost immediately after marrying she began to experience visions.
 Her husband had little patience with her spiritual experiences and abused her.
 Through her humility and gentleness, she converted him and both made pilgrimages to Cologne, Aachen, and Einsiedeln Abbey in present-day Switzerland.
 While Dorothea, with her husband's permission, was on pilgrimage to Rome, he died in 1389 or 1390.
 Of their nine children eight died, four in infancy, and four during the plague of 1383.
-The surviving daughter, Gertrud, joined the Benedictines.
+The surviving daughter, Gertrude, joined the Benedictines.

 In the summer of 1391 Dorothea moved to Marienwerder (now Kwidzyn, Poland), and on 2 May 1393, with the permission of the chapter and of the Teutonic Order, established an anchoress's cell against the wall of the cathedral.
 She remained there the rest of her life.

 Dorothea led a very austere life.
 Numerous visitors sought her advice and consolation, and she had visions and revelations.
 Her confessor, the deacon Johannes of Marienwerder, a learned theologian, wrote down her communications and composed a Latin biography in seven books, Septililium, besides a German life in four books.

 Dorothea died in Marienwerder in 1394.
 A devotee of the Passion of Jesus and the Eucharist, she is said to have had stigmata.
 According to scholar Michelle Sauer, Dorothea's life "bore surprising resemblance" to Saint Jutta of Kulmsee, another Prussian anchoress who lived during the late 13th century.